rwblokzijl/Msc-thesis-EuroToken/thesis.md

 the point of double-spend detection at the gateways.

 At the point of detection the gateway learns that one of their associated wallets has cheated.
-If the identity of the sender is know to the gateway, they can block the sender from doing any online transactions until the double-spend has been resolved.
+If the identity of the sender is known to the gateway, they can block the sender from doing any online transactions until the double-spend has been resolved.
 The gateway can refuse the signal of any checkpoints after the detection.